 The phone can be filled with up to 200 phonebook entries, allowing users to save all of the numbers that they frequently call.
 The phone is fully compatible with hearing aids, audio neckloops, and headsets.
 Seniors will be able to use the phone alongside the accessories of their choosing.

 While the phone does not have as many features as some other cordless systems on the market, it does offer plenty of functionality.
-The phone is comfortable to use, even for long periods of time, and it’s a wonderful option for users with hearing loss or limited mobility.
+The phone is comfortable to use, even for long periods of time, and it’s a wonderful option for older adults with hearing loss or limited mobility.
 The phone is also reasonably priced, making it a great option for users on a budget.

 PANASONIC KX-TGC352B Expandable Cordless Phone System